harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/2-Harness-Concepts.md

   <DocImage path={require('./static/asset-governance-rule-enforcement.png')} width="60%" height="60%" title="Click to view full size image" />

 :::important note
-Harness provides some out-of-the-box policies for EC2, RDS, EBS, ELB, and S3 that can be enforced.
+Harness provides some out-of-the-box policies for EC2, RDS, EBS, ELB,azure.vm, gcp.instance and S3 that can be enforced.
 These policies cannot be edited but can be cloned.
 :::

 ## Rule Sets

 As mentioned previously, a Rule can have multiple policies.
 However, when there are multiple rules with multiple policies, it can become hard to manage them all together.
-This is where **Rule Sets** come into the picture.
+This is where **Rule Sets** can be used.
 Rule sets serve as logical bindings on top of individual rules that help you organize and manage rules.
 By organizing rules into sets, organizations improve accessibility and simplify maintenance, as enforcements can be made against the entire rule set rather than individual rules.

   <DocImage path={require('./static/rule_set.png')} width="90%" height="90%" title="Click to view full size image" />